Your Guide to Your Postnatal OB Visit

 The baby blues are more common than you might think.
 Many people have mood swings, feel down or irritable, or have trouble sleeping after giving birth.
 Changes in your hormones cause these feelings.

 The baby blues usually go away within two weeks.
-Sometimes, the mood changes last longer, or they are more severe.
+Sometimes, the mood changes last longer or are more severe.
 These may be a sign of postpartum depression (PPD).

 PPD can make it hard to care for yourself or your baby.
 You might also have thoughts of harming yourself or your baby.
 Your doctor will screen you for PPD during your postnatal visits.